MohamedEssam4444/operationalize-a-machine-learning-microservice-api/README.md

 upload_docker: file tags and uploads an image to Docker Hub

-run_kubernetes.sh: Run the Docker Hub container with kubernetes and portforward app (another way to use kubernetes with github other than using kubernetes_config.yaml)
+run_kubernetes.sh: Run the Docker Hub container with kubernetes and portforward app (another way to use kubernetes with docker container other than using kubernetes_config.yaml)

 .circleci/config.yaml : for the integration between circle ci and the project to test it